skooter500/GE2-Test-2021/README.md

 # Game Engines 2 Lab Test 2021

-- This is an open book test.
-You can use any of the code from the git repository for the course.
+- This is an open book test
 - No collaboration permitted
 - Fork this git repository
 - Clone your fork
 - Submit the url to your fork before 5pm today through this link
-- To get full marks, you should use steering behaviours and a finite state machine in your solution.
-Equally good solutions are also acceptable, but your solution should implement good Unity coding standards and draw appropriate gizmos
+- To get full marks, you should use Steering Behaviours and a Finite State Machine with at least 3 states in your solution.
+I have included some code in the repo that you might find useful.
+Equally good solutions are also acceptable

-For today's test, you will be programming this simulation of a Dog fetching a ball thrown by the player.
-The Dog is the blue thing in the video, while bones are represented by red spheres.
+For today's test, you will be programming this simulation of a dog fetching a ball thrown by the player.
+The dog is the blue thing in the video, while balls are represented by red cubes.

 [![Video](http://img.youtube.com/vi/uDrDQ7w-hzw/0.jpg)](http://www.youtube.com/watch?v=uDrDQ7w-hzw)

-The Dog starts by arriving at a position 10 units in front of the player.
-After the Dog arrives, it will look at the player as the player moves around the scene.
-The player can throw a ball by pressing the space key.
-When the player throws the ball, the dog barks, then goes to fetch the ball.
+The dog starts by arriving at a position 10 units in front of the player.
+After the dog arrives, it will look at the player as the player moves around the scene.
+The player throws a ball by pressing the space key.
+When the player throws a ball, the dog will bark and then go to fetch the ball.
 The dog will then pick up the ball and carry it to a point 10 units in front of the player.
 The dog then drops the ball and waits for the player to throw another ball.
-The dogs tail wags faster the faster the dog is moving.
+The dog's tail wags faster, the faster the dog is moving.

 Marking Scheme